As amended on May 28, 2021 at District Training Assembly

 a) Seven members of the Nominating Committee shall constitute a quorum.

-b) For the voting purpose, the Nominating Committee Chair provides ballots to each member of the Nominating Committee with their names on it, and they must cast their vote and shall not abstain.
-A member not casting a vote will not be eligible to be a candidate of a Nominating Committee for the next five years.
-Also, the club which has proposed such candidate will also be barred from proposing a candidate of Nominating Committee Member for the next three years
+b) For voting purpose, the Nominating Committee Chair provides ballots to each member of the Nominating Committee with their names on it and they must cast their vote and shall not abstain.
+A member not casting a vote will not be eligible to be a candidate of a Nominating Committee for next five years.
+Also the club which has proposed such candidate will also be barred from proposing a candidate of Nominating Committee Member for next three years.

-f) Each member of the Nominating Committee shall pledge himself/herself to keep the deliberations of the Committee, and the information supplied to him/her, strictly confidential.
+f) Each members of the Nominating Committee shall pledge himself/herself to keep the deliberations of the Committee, and the information supplied to him/her, strictly confidential.